The basis for the UEFA coefficients is the performance of teams in the

 UEFA Club Ranking

-From 2009 on qualification for the Champions League and the Europa
+From 2009 till 2018 the qualification for the Champions League and the Europa League

-League is rewarded with a number of points based on the reached
+was rewarded with a number of points based on the reached qualifying round.
+The 3rd

-qualifying round of the Champions League are not rewarded with points
+and 4th qualifying round of the Champions League were not rewarded with points because

-because losing teams qualify for the next stage in the Europa League.
+losing teams qualifed for the next stage in the Europa League.

 Since 2018 the UEFA club ranking is computed by the sum of club points in the